Checklist #3: Adviser directories

 4. Add multiple testimonials

-Few things are as powerful as testimonials, especially where they show visitors you have solved problems like those they are experiencing.
+Few things are as powerful as testimonials, especially where they show visitors you have solved problems similar to theirs.
 Testimonials should ideally be 100 – 150 words long, explaining the problem the consumer had, what you advised (in very broad terms) and the benefits of this advice.

 1. Go free, then take a paid subscription